tky1245/adx-chart-editor/readme.md

 	-

 soontm:
+	- handle 0 slide length notations (like 1-1)
+	- fix "<", ">" pathing for positions that are not on the same circumference
 	- finish each note type function(mostly done):
 		(hold slider implementation not done)
-	- finish drawing of each note type + distinguished color storing (tap, hold and touch hold looks ok for now; fuck touch star)
+	- finish drawing of each note type + distinguished color storing (tap, hold and touch hold looks ok for now; fuck touch star) (ex star hightlight redo)
+		(there are a bit of hollow within star's lines?)
 	- make sure everything works well
 	- utils like multi select, copy pasta, bulk delete
 	- utils like flip/rotate selected notes